-/etc/network/interfaces or ENI is supported by the ifupdown package found in Ubuntu and Debian.
+/etc/network/interfaces or ENI is supported by the ifupdown package found in Alpine Linux, Debian and Ubuntu.

-Netplan
+• Netplan

-Since Ubuntu 16.10, codename Yakkety, the netplan project has been an optional network configuration tool which consumes Networking Config Version 2 input and renders network configuration for supported backends such as systemd-networkd and NetworkManager.
+Introduced in Ubuntu 16.10 (Yakkety Yak), netplan has been the default network configuration tool in Ubuntu since 17.10 (Artful Aardvark). netplan consumes Networking Config Version 2 input and renders network configuration for supported backends such as systemd-networkd and NetworkManager.

-Sysconfig
+• Sysconfig